downloadpgm/zepp_spark_client_yarn_cluster_dockerized/README.md

 spark.executor.memory  1536m
 ```

-Click on Save and OK to update and restart Zeppelin
+Click on Save -> OK to update and restart Zeppelin

 Create a new notebook and issue spark commands